Clinical Psychologists

 Practice Description:

 My practice primarily addresses assessment and psychotherapy with children and families concerning emotional, behavioral, and developmental issues, including psychological testing.
-I have special interests in family loss issues (bereavement, separation/divorce transition, relocation), preschool concerns, adjustment struggles associated with Asperger’s Syndrome and Autism, ADHD/learning problems, co-parenting consultation and collaborative divorce.
-I utilize a play and problem solving approach that respects a child’s ability to reflect on his/her own circumstances and to make changes based on that awareness, and I very much believe the family (parents and siblings) is an important part of that change.
+I have special interests in family loss issues (bereavement, separation/divorce transition, relocation), co-parenting consultation and collaborative divorce, preschool concerns, adjustment struggles associated with Asperger’s Syndrome and Autism, and ADHD/learning problems.
+I utilize a play and problem solving approach that respects a child’s ability to reflect on his/her own circumstances and to make changes based on that awareness, and I very much believe the family (parents, siblings, and extended family) is an important part of that change.
 Referrals come to me by way of medical, attorney, and school offices, and self-referrals are welcome!

 Professional Affiliations/Credentials: